nukopy/latex-in-markdown-for-pandoc/README.md

 ### Overview

-Each example contains list of files as follows:
+Each example contains a list of files as follows:

 - `main.md`: The main Markdown file
 - `main.tex`: The output LaTeX file (intermediate file)